nearby-aliens/nearby-aliens/README.md

 Future plans include working on advanced features, maintaining the project for new users to play with and learn the coding for the ASCII art creating new star systems.

-# Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-Please note that this project is released with a Contributor Code of Conduct.
-By participating in this project you agree to abide by its terms.
-The code of conduct is enforced by a benevolent dictator :).
-That said, we have not had any problems.
-We are kind and encouraging to each other.

 # License
 This program is licensed under the "GNU General Public License".